-The stuff of life can pile up quickly.
+The stuff of life can pile up quickly, especially when one is trying to launch a business.
 Each day I accumulate new to-do’s, countless pieces of paper, unforeseen problems, random interruptions and numerous distractions.
 Over time, I begin to form piles.
 Piles on my desk.
 Piles in my mind.
 Piles around the goals I’m working to accomplish.
 In order to be productive, I must do battle with the clutter.

 The clutter is a source of stress if it’s not addressed.
 Sometimes I don’t do anything because I’m so overwhelmed by everything.
 But ignoring the piles only makes them bigger.
 And as the piles grow, I have this gnawing feeling that I’ve forgotten something important.